 Before you go to Brazil, here are some things that you need to know first and we’ll begin with the most obvious threat in the country at the current moment.
 More precisely, the high levels of COVID-19 cases around the country.
 Until recently, Brazil had the second-largest amount of Coronavirus cases after the U.S. in the entire world.

 India was able to claim the second place recently, leaving Brazil in the third position.
 Still, at the time of writing, the confirmed cases of Coronavirus in Brazil are over 4.2 million.

 Clearly, there is a great danger to your health if you travel to Brazil.
 And even though the U.S. travel advisory lifted the level 4 global travel restrictions not long ago, Brazil still remains one of the countries with the highest levels of COVID-19 related dangers according to the U.S. officials.

 Of course, since the international travel restriction is lifted, the “do not travel” statement is only advice and can’t be legally enforced.
 Having that in mind, every individual is solely responsible for his own decision to travel or not to travel to Brazil.

 Yet, if you are determined to go on that dream trip you should at least be aware of Brazil’s healthcare system.
-To begin with, emergency services at public hospitals in Brazil, even for foreigners, is completely free.
+To begin with, emergency service at public hospitals in Brazil, even for foreigners, is completely free.
 What is the problem then?

-For instance, the quality of public medical services is quite questionable.
+The quality of public medical services is quite questionable.
 On the other hand, as in most cases, private healthcare is expensive.
 That is why you need to have a decent health or travel insurance plan.